ruben-ilciuc/custom-amplify-auth/README.md

 }))
 ```

-I added the `initialState` instead of `state` because I wanted to make sure that the redux is clean and the `messages` is not carried to the next page.
+I added the `initialState` instead of `state` because I wanted to make sure that the redux is clean and the `message` is not carried to the next page.

 - **Third, let's use _forgotPassword_ thunk**